du2x/du2x.github.io/_posts/2016-04-14-most-harmful-camalities-types.markdown

  $ REFNUM    : num  1 2 3 4 5 6 7 8 9 10 ...
 ```

-We want compare the event types with each other.
-The event type values are stored in the `EVTYPE` column
+The main goal of this article is compare the event types with each other in respect of how harmful they are.
+The event type values are stored in the `$EVTYPE` column

-To analyze the damage against human health, we need to focus on `FATALITIES` and `INJURIES` columns.
-To think about the damage agains economy we will focus on `CROPDMGEXP`, `CROPDMG`, `PROPDMG` and `PROPDMGEXP`.
+To analyze the damage against human health, we need to focus on `$FATALITIES` and `$INJURIES` columns.
+To think about the damage against economy the focus changes to `$CROPDMGEXP`, `$CROPDMG`, `$PROPDMG` and `$PROPDMGEXP` columns.

 # Event type transformations

-The records from NOAA storm database has 985 distincts event types.
+The records from NOAA storm database have 985 distincts event types.

 ```R
 length(levels(storm_data$EVTYPE))